HeyWeCome/WhisprRec/README.md

 The framework uses pytorch.
 IF you find this project is valuable, please **star** :).

+Thanks to the work of Rechorus and Recbole.

 ## Get Started :snail:
 1. You have to install and configure the following environment: (My environment)
 - Python >= 3.8